 Big events are held regularly in the area throughout the year.
-The wool festival Uldfestival Saltum and Blokhus-Løkken Wind Festival are held every year in May and August respectively and you can also witness the spectacular sight of 20 propeller planes landing on the beach at Blokhus Fly In 26th of August
+The Wool Festival Uldfestival Saltum and Blokhus-Løkken Wind Festival are held every year in May and August respectively and you can also witness the spectacular sight of 20 propeller planes landing on the beach at Blokhus Fly In 25th of August

 Photo: Blokhus Strand from Blokhus Fly In in August